britram/pins/draft-trammell-inip-pins-latest.md

 # Acknowledgments

-Thanks to the Network Security Group at ETH Zurich, Andrew Sullivan, and Suzanne Woolf for the input and discussions leading to this document.
+This document is an output of a design work on naming services at the Network Security Group at ETH Zurich.
+Thanks to the group, including Daniele Asoni and Stephen Shirley, for discussions leading to this document.
+Thanks as well to Andrew Sullivan and Suzanne Woolf for input and feedback.